 - The Old Town

-- Bread Meats Bread – Yummy burger chain with a location in Edinburgh.
+- Earl’s Burger – Yummy burger spot with two locations in Edinburgh.

 This little boarder town between England and Scotland is a great stop to cut your journey back to England and get another taste of a traditional Scottish town.